 Participants are responsible for the cost of transportation to and from the retreat venues.

-The program includes four in-person retreats:
+The program includes three in-person and two virtual retreats:

 Between retreats, participants will join monthly 2-hour facilitated leadership peer support calls.

 In addition, each participant will receive one-on-one coaching.